bitmagnet-io/bitmagnet/bitmagnet.io/setup/installation.md

 ## go install

 You can also install **bitmagnet** natively with `go install github.com/bitmagnet-io/bitmagnet`.
-If you choose this method you will need to [configure]({% link setup/configuration.md %}) (at a minimum) Postgres and Redis instances for bitmagnet to connect to.
+If you choose this method you will need to [configure]({% link setup/configuration.md %}) (at a minimum) a Postgres instance for bitmagnet to connect to.

 ## Running the CLI